 - Windows that have been blocked out

 - Corroded canisters

 - Rock salt

 - Hydrochloric acid or ammonia

 - Coffee filters containing a reddish stain

 - The strong smell of cat urine, vinegar or ammonia

-It is recommended that you have a full inspection before making an offer on a home.
-This inspection should specifically test for meth and other chemical contamination.
-The technicians at Bio Management Northwest are qualified to clear homes and perform inspections for contamination by meth or other chemicals.
+It is recommended that you have a full inspection done before making an offer on a home, or turning a rental property.
+This inspection should specifically test for meth, fentanyl, and other chemical contamination.
+The technicians at Bio Management Northwest are qualified to clear homes and perform inspections for contamination by meth, fentanyl, and other chemicals.